Bxvant/c0724-code-solutions/html-lists/html-lists-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What is the difference between an ordered list and an unordered list in HTML?
+- What is the difference between an ordered list and an unordered list in HTML? an ordered lists is numbered

-- Is an HTML list a block element or an inline element?
+- Is an HTML list a block element or an inline element? it is a block element

 ## Notes